Make a Multilingual QR Code for your Website

-QR Codes, in simple English, make it convenient for people to open webpages in their mobile phone browser without having to write long URLs.
+A QR Code makes it convenient for people to open webpages in their mobile phone browser without having to type long URLs.
 They can just point the mobile camera to the printed QR code and the corresponding website will automatically open in their phone’s browser.

 Recently Wikipedia unveiled a new tool called QRpedia that adds language-detection capabilities to these static QR codes.